Holcim, Lafarge agree to merger to create cement giant

 "It's really an offensive deal, a reconfiguration to have a group with a stronger presence in faster growing markets," said one source close the merger talks.

-According to Aurel BGC analysts, Lafarge and Holcim together sold around 275 million tons of cement last year - nearly three times more than their closest listed rival, Germany's HeidelbergCement (HEIG.DE).
+According to Aurel BGC analysts, Lafarge and Holcim together sold around 275 million tonnes of cement last year - nearly three times more than their closest listed rival, Germany's HeidelbergCement (HEIG.DE).

 The groups complement each other geographically, company executives said, with Lafarge stronger in Africa and Holcim stronger in Latin America.
 Emerging markets will account for 60 percent of sales; no country will represent over 10 percent.